rimelek/tutorial-docker-build/README.md

 however, I wouldn't recommend to use that in production.
 Let's do it anyway.

-You can find [./build.sh](build.sh) in the project root which takes one optinal argument, the image name.
+You can find [./build.sh](build.sh) in the project root which takes one optional argument, the image name.

 It contains a function called `build_layer` which takes the following arguments:

 - The source image
-- The directive known from the Dockerfile
+- The instruction known from the Dockerfile
-- The arguments of the directive.
+- The arguments of the instruction.

-I haven't impelemented all the directives only some for the demonstration.
+I haven't impelemented all the instructions, only some for the demonstration.
 These are:

 - FROM